 If you choose to chocolate dip them, you can microwave the chocolate until melted or you can melt the chocolate the old fashioned way.
 Heat some water in a small saucepan and place glass bowl over the top (make sure the base of the bowl doesn’t touch the water).
 Once the water has boiled, turn it off.
 Add the chocolate to the bowl and stir frequently until melted.

 Turn the biscuits upside down and use approximately 1 teaspoon of melted chocolate.
 Then spread it over the biscuit, right to the edge, using a small pallet knife.
+Next, give the biscuit a gently shake to smooth out the chocolate.
 Allow the chocolate to set or, to speed up this process, you can place the biscuits in the refrigerator.